keesangs/EPDW-AI/README.md

 # EPDW-AI

-EPDW AI Analytics
+## EPDW AI Analytics

 Please find the sample benchmark datasets.
-There are 10 different benchmark datasets from each BIOS version
+There are 10 different benchmark datasets from each BIOS version:

-- SPECJBB
+- **SPECJBB**

-- SPECCPU 2017
+- **SPECCPU 2017**
   SPEC CPU benchmarks provide two primary metrics: 'base' and 'peak' values.

-    Base:
+  - **Base**:
-         Uses a more conservative set of compiler optimizations2.
+    - Uses a more conservative set of compiler optimizations.
-         Applies the same compiler flags for all benchmarks in the suite4.
+    - Applies the same compiler flags for all benchmarks in the suite.
-         Represents how a typical user might compile a program with standard flags4.
+    - Represents how a typical user might compile a program with standard flags.

-    Peak:
+  - **Peak**:
-         Employs more aggressive compiler optimizations2.
+    - Employs more aggressive compiler optimizations.
-         Allows for benchmark-specific optimizations and a wider range of compiler flags4.
+    - Allows for benchmark-specific optimizations and a wider range of compiler flags.
-         Represents the best possible performance achievable with more extensive tuning
+    - Represents the best possible performance achievable with more extensive tuning.

-- TPC-C Maria DB

 Example query for Gen AI for result analysis: